LordofNotCommitting/ShowMissionInfoOnDetail/README.md

 Changelog:

+v1.13:
+With Quasimorph v1.01.
+They updated the power display UI.
+As such I have updated my mod to display those info as well.
+This mod also display "Concentration/Unit" count which should display how much ass kicking each of those units can do.

+v1.12:
+Slight tag update.

 v1.11:

 Control and Security missions are now multi-floored and includes bramfatura.
 So this mod now reflects this change accordingly.